robbell/learning-asm/README.md

     1100 0111
     ```

-#### Use ORI to load a register with a negative integer
+#### Use `ori` to load a register with a negative integer

-ORI (bitwise or immediate) will accept a 16 bit constant and load it into a 32 bit register.
+`ori` (bitwise or immediate) will accept a 16 bit constant and load it into a 32 bit register.
 The binary representation will be zero padded to fill 32 bits, so can't be a two's complement negative integer at loading time.

-To use ORI to load a negative 16 bit integer into a 32 bit register:
+To use `ori` to load a negative 16 bit integer into a 32 bit register:

-1. Use ORI to load the **positive** version of the integer into a register:
+1. Use `ori` to load the **positive** version of the integer into a register:

     ```
     ori $8, $0, 82